emdarcher/chibios-tinkering/stm32/SmartSensor_v1/i2c_vm6101_testing2/readme.txt

 The demo flashes and LED on PA3 within a thread.
 And flashes an LED on PA2 within the main thread.
-This program prints the lis302 acceleromter x,y,z values and the the raw 24-bit YRGB color count values from the vm6101 color light sensor, over Serial 1.
+This program prints the lis302 acceleromter x,y,z values and the the YRGB approximate color lx values from the vm6101 color light sensor, over Serial 1.

 ** Build Procedure **